jean-gblr/md-to-github-wiki/README.md

 ### Entry file
-documentation.md is the md file converted by vsxmd. output_path is your path where will be generated all pages
+documentation.md is the md file converted by vsxmd. output_path is the directory where the files will be generated

 ### Output
 A folder containing all files to upload to your github.wiki